 As you would expect, there are also loads of wedding planning apps, including keeping your eye on the weather.

 Party and wedding planning is strewn with casualties who, years after their big day, are still paying the debt they incurred by having everything and anything they wanted.
 In a world that is full of extravagances, it can be easy to go overboard.

-You may want to think through want you want and then prioritise these because, the hard fact is that you will not be able to have it all – and thank goodness, in many ways, as this means that you will end up spending your hard earned cash on what you want.
+You may want to think through what you want and then prioritize these because, the hard fact is that you will not be able to have it all – and thank goodness, in many ways, as this means that you will end up spending your hard-earned cash on what you want.